DV

 Strategy & risk

-FDVV tracks Fidelity High Dividend Index with a dividend income approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
-Beta is 0.8 for FDVV and 0.59 for SCHD, indicating SCHD is less volatile relative to the market.
+FDVV tracks Fidelity High Dividend Index, while SCHD tracks Dow Jones U.S. Dividend 100 Index.
+Beta is 0.78 for FDVV and 0.56 for SCHD, making SCHD the less volatile of the two by this measure.

 Fund details